harunalbayrak/graduation-app/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# Done
+# Done​
-- Add Basic Main Menu
+- CI/CD pipeline is added to Github Actions.​
-- Add All Applications Screen
+- Main screen is completed.
-- Add All Blocked Activities Screen
+- Applications screen are completed.​
-- Add All Activities Screen
+- Blocked activities screens are completed.​
-- Add All Filters Screen
+- Activities screens are completed.​
-- Add Basic Statistics Screen
+- Filters screens are completed.​
-- Add Basic Settings Screen
+- Statistics screen is completed.​
-- Add Environment Variables
+- Settings Screens are not completed.​
-- Configure All Texts as JSON (Localization) (Reevalute)
+- Environment Variables are added.​
-- Add Sizer
+- All Texts are configured as JSON.
+(Localization)​
-- Add Splash Screen
+- It is made responsive.​
-- Force the portrait up
+- Splash Screen is added.​
-- Add Sizer to All Strings
+- The portrait is forced up.​
-- Add Initial Screens
+- Introduction screens are added.​
-- Add Applications
+- The logo is designed.​
-- Design A Logo
+- Widget testing is applied.

-# TO DO
+# To Do​
-- Add All Settings Screens
+- Settings screens will be completed.​
-- Add Animations / Button animations
+- Some animations will be added. ​
-- ?
-Fix Chart Sized Box ?
-Try another phones or something like that
+- Buttons will be added to the AppBar.
+(Search etc.)​
-- Add Buttons to AppBar (Search etc.)
+- Classes & Modals & Utils will be added.​
-- Make All Screens Scrollable
+- Some Logic (Changing the theme, Button Logic etc.) will be added.​
-- Add Classes & Modals & Utils
+- SQLite CRUD operations will be implemented.​
-- Add Some Logic (Changing the theme, Button Logic etc.)
+- The data will be moved to the database.
-- Add Database (SQLite/SQFLite)
+- Try the applications on another smartphones.​